msmbuilder/osprey/paper/paper.md

 non-convex functionals, and constant tension between exploration of global parameter space and local optimization [@Jones1998].
 We've designed *Osprey* to provide scientists with a practical, easy-to-use way of finding optimal model parameters.
-The software works seamlessly with `scikit-learn` estimators and supports many different search strategies for choosing the next set of parameters with which to evaluate a given model, including gaussian processes [@gpy2014], tree-structured Parzen estimators [@hyperopt], as well as random and grid search [@scikit-learn].
+The software works seamlessly with `scikit-learn` estimators [@scikit-learn] and supports many different search strategies for choosing the next set of parameters with which to evaluate a given model, including gaussian processes [@gpy2014], tree-structured Parzen estimators [@hyperopt], as well as random and grid search.
 As hyperparameter optimization is an embarrassingly parallel problem, *Osprey* can easily scale to hundreds of concurrent processes by executing a simple command-line program multiple times.
 This makes it easy to exploit large resources available in high-performance computing environments.

-*Osprey* is actively developed by researchers at Stanford University and other institutions around the world.
+*Osprey* is actively maintained by researchers at Stanford University and other institutions around the world.
 While originally developed to analyze computational protein dynamics [@msmbuilder], it is applicable to any `scikit-learn`-compatible pipeline.
 The source code for *Osprey* is hosted on